cns-iu/4025C_VR/What-is-it.md

   <sub>Fig.6 Amaria Assembly in VR</sub>
 </p>

-While on the surface, all of this sounds like dragging 3d objects from one computer application into another and then uploading it to a VR headset the asset pipeline is more complex.
-One item to figure out was how to make 2d items from AutoCAD into u
+All of this looks like dragging 3d objects from one computer application into another is all that's required.
+The asset pipeline is a little more involved.
+One item to figure out, was how to turn 2D geometry from AutoCAD into usable 3D objects.

 ### IoT Construction Set